Richardtroch/MDT/README.md

 # MDT
-Microsoft Deployment Toolkit related files and scripts
+Various files and scripts for  the Microsoft Deployment Toolkit.
+Use at your own risk.